DeepK-M/HackronTeamDiamond/README.md

 # HackronTeamDiamond
-This is repository for  Hackron.
+This is repository for  Hackron AI ML part.